alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Special purpose applications.
         - Intended for one-record-at-a-time queries.
         - Without any commitment to sharing common data such as product, customer or calendar with other operational systems.
+        - Dimensional models contain data from many source systems, each with their own extract and transform programs<sup>pg 192</sup>.
     - ETL systems
         - Everything between the operational source systems and the DW/BI presentation area<sup>pg 19</sup>.
         - Extracting means reading and understanding the source data.